Topeka Plaindealer

 The Topeka Plaindealer was a newspaper in Topeka, Kansas serving its African American community.
-It was established in 1899 by Nick Chiles who continued as its editor and publisher during his lifetime.
+It was founded as the Topeka Call by Will Pope.
+Joseph Blackburn Bass worked at it.
+It was purchased in 1899 by Nick Chiles who continued as its editor and publisher during his lifetime.
 He died in 1929, and the paper continued until 1958.
 According to a historian reporting in the Topeka Capital-Journal it became the bestselling African American newspaper west of the Mississippi River.